ethanol-cx/when-is-amazon-fresh-available/README.md

     <img src='https://www.crummy.com/software/BeautifulSoup/bs4/doc/_images/6.1.jpg' height= 150px>
 </div>

-This tool helps user constantly monitor AmazonFresh delivery time-windows and alerts user when there is a new slot.
-It is developed during COVID-19 pandemic, when the entire globe faces unprecedented threat and people are social distancing themselves.
+This tool helps to constantly monitor AmazonFresh delivery time-windows and alerts the user when there is a new timeslot.
 It uses <a src='https://www.python.org/about/'>Python</a>, and mainly <a src='https://www.crummy.com/software/BeautifulSoup/'> BeautifulSoup</a>.

+### Why it is developed?
+The tool is developed during <a src='https://www.google.com/search?q=covid-19'>COVID-19 pandemic</a>, when the entire globe faces rhw unprecedented threat of the new coronavirus.
+People are social distancing themselves to help contain the virus.
+While most should stay at home and avoid contacts with others, the need for grocery shopping services surges and causes a shortage of delivery timewindows in many cities.
+Hopefully, this tool could make life easier for those who rely on AmazonFresh.

 ### How to use?
 1. Install <a src='https://www.python.org/downloads/'>python</a> and <a src='https://pip.pypa.io/en/stable/installing/'>pip</a>.